How long will it take?

 Can I request my records from multiple doctors?

 Yes, you can request your records from multiple doctors.
-There is an additional charge per doctor’s record you request ($37.50-$85.00 depending on the size of your records).
+There is an additional charge per doctor’s record you request ($37.50-$85.95 depending on your doctor's original record format).
 You can do this by clicking on the (+) in the “Previous Doctor” section of our online request form.

 Please note if multiple doctors work in the same clinic, usually a patient’s record is shared and therefore only requires one request.
 This is usually the case for walk-in clinics and share practices.